merlinkv/ZX_Dandanator_MTD/README.md

 # ATTENTION

+   - This project was made for retro community, individuals or forums, and **NOT FOR COMMERCIAL PURPOSES**.
+   - Its commercial sale on eBay, auction sites or shops (online or not) is PROHIBITED.
-This project was made for the retro community and not for commercial purposes.
-So only retro hardware forums and individual people can build this project.
+   - So only retro hardware forums and individual people with non profit intentions can build this project.

-THE SALE OF THIS PROJECT ON EBAY OR OTHER AUCTION SITES IS PROHIBITED
+# Exception

+  - If you wish to sell small quantities of this interface in a physical or online store, you must first contact me to request permission.
+The ban on selling it on eBay or auction sites remains in effect.

 # Note